-- 1. Reduce engine speed below 2000 RPM. - 2.
-Tilt outboard up.
+1. Reduce engine speed below 2000 RPM.

+- 2. Tilt outboard up.
 Make sure all the water intake holes stay submerged at all times. - 3.
 Operate the engine at slow speed only.
-If engine speed exceeds 2000 RPM, the outboard will automatically return down to the maximum trim range.
+With the outboard tilted past 20° trim limit, the warning horn will sound and engine speed will be automatically limited to approximately 2000 RPM.
+The outboard must be tilted (trimmed) down below the maximum trim range to allow operation above 2000 RPM.